 Figure \ref{fig_ang} depicts the behavior of the angular momentum of particles orbiting a rotating KBR BH.
-In the first column, the influence of the magnetic parameter $B$ is shown, while in the second column, the behaviour of the BH rotation parameter $a$ on particle angular momentum is illustrated.
-The circular orbits have greater angular momentum as the magnetic parameter $B$ is increased.
-However, and opposite behaviour can be observed for the case of BH rotation $a$.
-The circular orbits have small angular momentum when the rotation parameter $a$ is large.
+In the first column, the influence of the magnetic parameter $B$ is shown, while in the second column, the behavior of the BH rotation parameter $a$ on the particle angular momentum is illustrated.
+Circular orbits have a greater angular momentum as the magnetic parameter $B$ increases.
+However, the opposite behavior can be observed for the case of BH rotation $a$.
+Circular orbits have a small angular momentum when the rotation parameter $a$ is large.
 However, the angular momentum increases as the radial distance \(r\) increases.
-Comparatively, particles around a rotating Kerr BH have small angular momentum than those orbiting a rotating KBR BH.
+Particles orbiting Kerr BHs have smaller angular momentum than those orbiting rotating KBR BHs.